YoinkBird/cyclesafe/report/report.md

 6. Deployment

 The CRISP-DM framework consists of 6 stages which each provide input into the next stage and allow for stages to be revised at certain points in the process.
-This is similar to the traditional waterfall framework, with the major exception that it is designed to flexibly accomodate new requirements as new information becomes available.
+This is similar to the traditional waterfall framework, with the major exception that it is designed to flexibly accommodate new requirements as new information becomes available.

 The stages are: